 This is not even fake news, people.

 Sure, they’ve got lots of nutritious stuff in them too.
-Just like most other foods.
+Just like most other foods do.

-This recipe is perfect for the time of year where some people (me. every weekend.) go overboard buying seasonal fruit because it’s all so delightfully gorgeous.
+This recipe is perfect for the time of year where some people go overboard buying seasonal fruit (me. every weekend.) because it’s all so delightfully gorgeous.
 It can be made with slightly overripe berries or cherries that wouldn’t make the cut for a fruit tray.
 It can also be made year round from frozen fruit.
 Here I’ve used a mix of frozen berries and my valuable stash of frozen sour cherries.
-The final product must be refrigerated and used within a week or 10 days since there isn’t a lot of sugar, though.
+The final product must be refrigerated and used within about one week since there isn’t a lot of sugar to ward off spoiling.

 I love this jam for a few reasons.
 It’s a much lower added-sugar alternative than traditional jam, which allows the flavour from all that perfect seasonal fruit to shine through.
 It’s more of a fruit spread than a sugar spread.
 It’s awesome for kids and my daughter has loved every flavour combo I’ve tried.
 While I’ve used maple syrup as the added sweetener in this version, honey, granulated sugar, agave syrup or whatever your favourite is, would work too.
 I’ve also tested this recipe with raw fruit.
 It works, but it’s not as good in my opinion.
 The chia seeds also don’t absorb the colour of the jam as well, so it’s not as pretty.
 I like pretty jam.
 It’s totally worth the extra five minutes.